-We use in-house developed soil models to offer explanation to systematic stress-strain anomalies in some unsaturated, open-packed bi-modal soils.
+We use in-house developed soil models to offer an explanation to systematic stress-strain anomalies in some unsaturated, open-packed bi-modal soils.
 In the past two years, our in-house constitutive model has been successfully refined and adapted to a range of soils (and peat) reinforced with a new generation of fibres, binders and fillers.
 These include a range of Biogenic (e.g. decayed plant rootlets), Inorganic (including an amalgam of polybutadiene, polyisoperne, elastomers and styrene-butadiene), Organic (e.g. food production wastes), Pseudo-biogenic (we call these Anthroportācarbs), and Virgin mineral matters, many of which are available, naturally, in shallow grounds.
 In this, we share interest with workers studying natural inspired self-healing technologies.

 The new fibres are courteous to the soil health and ecosystem service functions and can be deployed as ‘tailored-for-problem’ alternative additives to ‘unlock’ the potentials of natural problematic grounds.
 The overarching vision is developing and deploying new technologies, to revitalise and restore the symbiosis between natural systems and engineering interventions, and to ensure interventions are adaptable to emerging environments.
 In short, our interest within this theme of works include:

-- Natural and recycled fibres in soil
+- Natural and recycled fibres for soil stabilisation

-- Structure-based suction-controlled soil properties
+- Structure-based soil models